shortstheory/dtn-unetstack/README.md

 On a periodic basis (with a TickerBehavior), DtnStorage will scan the available files for their TTLs and will delete any files which have expired.
 The frequency of cleaning old files can probably be adjusted based on the amount of buffer space left on the node.

 ```
+// This will also be an inner class of DTNAgent!
 class DtnStorage {
     class DtnMsg {
         long id;
         long ttl;